AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 |image13|

 6. Click Add and then select the “Contributor” role.
-If the "Contributor" role is too broad, you can later create custom role with specific permissions.
+If the "Contributor" role is too broad, you can later replace it with a custom role with specific permissions.
+Refer to `Use Azure IAM Custom Role <https://docs.aviatrix.com/HowTos/azure_custom_role.html> for instructions.

 7. In the Select search field, type in “Aviatrix”.
 The Aviatrix Controller